 Willy Ocier, Filipino, 67, is the Chairman and Director of the Company since July 29, 1999.
 He served as the Company's President until October 2021.
 He is an Executive Director and Chairman of Premium Leisure Corp.
 He is also the Chairman and Director of Belle Corporation, APC Group, Inc., Total Gaming and Technologies, Inc. and Premium Leisure and Amusement, Inc. and Vice Chairman of Highlands Prime, Inc. He is the Chairman and Director of Tagaytay Midlands Golf Club, Inc., Vice Chairman of Tagaytay Highlands International Golf Club, Inc. Mr. Ocier is also the Chairman, President, and Chief Executive Officer of Philippine Global Communications, Inc., He is a Director of DigiPlus Interactive Corporation (formerly Leisure and Resorts World Corporation).
-He also sits as a Director to the following unaffiliated corporations, IVantage Equities, Philequity Management, Inc., Abacore Capital Holdings, Inc. and Toyota Corporation Batangas.
-He was formerly President and Chief Operating Officer of Eastern Securities Development Corporation.
+He also sits as a Director to the following unaffiliated corporations, IVantage Equities, Philequity Management, Inc., Abacore Capital Holdings, Inc. and Toyota Corporation.
 Mr. Ocier graduated from Ateneo de Manila University with a Bachelor of Arts degree in Economics.
 In recognition of Mr. Ocier's corporate leadership and role in providing employment opportunities to Filipinos, the University of Batangas conferred him a degree in Doctor of Humanities, honoris causa